brennanmcfarland/plc/README.md

 # plc
-Example programs and homeworks from programming language concepts class
+Example programs and homeworks from programming language concepts class.
+Looking back on this much later as I make this repository public, I'm sure everything's horribly broken and there's a lot that's wrong/unfinished, but whatever.
+Hopefully gifting access to this to the rest of the world and showing that I at least did something a long time ago with this outweighs any potential tarnishing of my reputation as a programmer.